 Top tips for achieving your DE&I goals

-To help you succeed with your DE&I goals, we’re offering you some best practices to include across your company — from recruitment all the way to retention.
+Here are some best practices to help you succeed with your diversity, equity, and inclusion goals — from recruitment all the way to retention.

 Best DE&I practices for recruitment

 - Properly train hiring managers on DE&I to ensure they’re selecting diverse candidates

 - Include a DE&I statement on your career page, positioning your commitment to your DE&I goals at the forefront of your job posting